legal resources necessary to hold negligent facilities accountable.

 Do you suspect that your loved one living in a Kenosha County nursing facility is being abused or neglected by caregivers or other patients?
 Are you concerned that their facility-acquired bedsore or injuries from a fall could have been prevented had the nursing staff followed established protocols?
 If so, contact the Wisconsin Nursing Home Law Center Attorneys.

 Let our team of lawyers work on your family’s behalf to ensure you receive financial compensation to recover your monetary damages.
 We have handled cases exactly like yours and can help your family too.
-Our law firm can begin working on your case today.Bay at Waters Edge Health and Rehabilitation
+Our network of attorneys can begin working on your case today.Bay at Waters Edge Health and Rehabilitation

 This long-term care center is a 128-certified bed "for profit" home providing services to residents of Kenosha and Kenosha County, Wisconsin.
 The Medicare and Medicaid-participating facility is located at: